U.S. women's football team finds fervent fans in Canada and at home

 In addition to having a team with potential to win the championship, the United States benefits this year from a convenient tournament location over the border in Canada, and more exposure in both broadcast and social media.

-Fox Sports, which will air all 52 Women's World Cup games live, including 16 on the Fox broadcast network, said USA-Australia attracted 3.3 million viewers on Fox Sports 1, more than triple the audience of the U.S. team's opener in 2011.
+Fox Sports will air all 52 Women's World Cup games live, including 16 on the Fox network.
+Fox said that no U.S. broadcast network has ever televised 16 women's or men's World Cup matches.

 On Twitter, players such as forward Alex Morgan and goalkeeper Hope Solo have more followers than U.S. male counterparts Clint Dempsey and Tim Howard.
 The team is promoting their quest for the Cup with the hashtag #SheBelieves.